• Home

 World War II tour of the Brooklyn Navy Yard

 The Brooklyn Navy Yard played a huge role in World War II.
-Among other contributions, it is responsible for the building of such World War II battleships as the North Carolina, the Iowa, and, most famously, the USS Missouri on which the Japanese signed their surrender in 1945.
+Among other contributions, it is responsible for the building of such World War II battleships as the North Carolina, the Iowa, and, most famously, the USS Missouri (now located at Pearl Harbor) on which the Japanese signed their surrender in 1945.

 The World War II history of the Brooklyn Navy Yard is extensive and interesting—and the best way to learn about it is on an informative tour like this one.

-This World War II tour of the Brooklyn Navy Yard lasts about two hours and has nothing but 5-star reviews.
-It includes a private bus and driver, a professional tour guide, and sticks to small groups for the best possible experience.
+This behind-the-scenes World War II tour of the Brooklyn Navy Yard lasts two hours and has fantastic reviews.
 Get more booking info for this tour here.

 Save this info for later!
 Pin this image: